 Huntington’s Disease is a progressive brain disorder that leads to the loss of cognition and movement.
 It is one of the degenerative diseases that researchers are hoping CBGA would have the potential in treating.
 A study carried out in 2015 shows that CBGA protects the neurons of nice that have Huntington’s disease.

-- CBGA is known as the mother of all phytocannabinoids.
-Without CBGA, no other cannabinoid would exist.
+- CBGA is a derivative of a cannabinoid (CBG) known as the ‘mother of all phytocannabinoids.’
+Without CBG, no other cannabinoid would exist.

 - CBGA is an antecedent of all other cannabinoids discovered in the cannabis plant.